sumantapakira/firebase-notification/Readme.md

+  The Firebase cloud function is responsible to listen to the change of Firebase realtime database.
+And send notification to Android application.

+  How to build:

   * npm install -g firebase-tools
    * firebase login
    * firebase init functions
    * firebase init hosting